xy1718/muLabsDAO/_docs/index.md

 ----------

 -   We rely on self-organization and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).
 -   muLabsDAO doesn't want to earn money from it's colaborators.
 It is in practice like a ["nonprofit organization"](https://en.wikipedia.org/wiki/Nonprofit_organization) (although not formally so).
-People [keep most of what they earn](economic-model.html).
 -   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
 There is no incentive to "cash in".

 Why open-source the muLabsDAO DNA?